The following is adapted from The New Law Business Model by Ali Katz, New Law Business Model Founder and CEO—find it on Amazon.

 I wouldn’t have done anything if I hadn’t seen other people do it.
 That’s why one of my mantras throughout building my business has been, “If she can do it, I can do it.”
 Repeating this sentence to myself has never failed to change my mindset—my beliefs—on what is possible.

-Work with a mentor who will encourage you to dream bigger than you ever have for yourself and support the actions you need to make big, necessary changes, and you’ll see results.
+Work with a mentor who will encourage you to dream bigger than you ever have for yourself and then give you the specific guidance, support, and systems to turn your dreams and ideas into the actions you need to make big, necessary changes in your life.
 If you continue to do things the same way you’ve always done, you will have the same results you’ve always had.

-A mentor takes you beyond your own capacity—beyond your breaking point and through the failure—to success.
-Mentors help make change possible.
+A mentor takes you beyond your own capacity—beyond your breaking point and through the failure to success.
+The right mentors make real change possible.

 For more advice on finding a great mentor, you can find The New Law Business Model book on Amazon.